wolfgangwarneke/Dotnet-Timelinio-Prototype/README.md

 * _Are you running SQL Server?_
 * _Clone the project and open it in Visual Studio._
 * _Wait for the packages to restore..._
-* _Run it.
-A database initializer will prepopulate an initial environment for you to mess around with!_
+* _Navigate to the project folder on your command line and run `dotnet ef database update`_
+* _Run it!_
-* _Enjoy and please do send any feedback my way!
-I'd love to hear from you and I am eager to learn and improve!_
+* _Enjoy and please do send any feedback my way; I'd love to hear from you and I am eager to learn and improve!_

 _(When the test user information is ready, I'll put it here)_

 ## Known Bugs

-_Some stuff looks weird.
-Newly created events don't have delete and edit buttons.
-Some time formatting is whack._
+* _Newly created events don't have functional delete and edit buttons._
+* _Updating an event saves new values, but does not reflect changes on current page_
+* _Update event form has prepopulated DATE field, but TITLE and DESCRIPTION are blank_

 ## Support and contact details